Reaver1732/MotelGame/README.md

 2. Set-Up Phase:

 The player sets up their room, which serves as a safe hub.
-The setup includes placing down any items they've found that may be useful later.
+The setup includes storing any items they've found that may be useful later, or deciding which characters come with them to explore the motel.

 3. Investigation Phase: